ggoodkey/ggoodkey.github.io/README.md

 The data type for each column in the table is best specified on creation of the table, but in some cases can be changed afterwards.

 ### Formulas

 Coming soon

 # Types

 The following types can be applied to any column:

+> Note: not all types listed are currently fully implementated in this Beta version, specifically uniqueString, password, country, initeger, posInteger, negInteger, and date

 ### String types

 * **any** is the default type if no type is specified.
 Use it if you want to accept input data that could be String, Number, or Boolean values
 * **string** accepts any String value
 * **uniqueString** can be used for things like ids or usernames.
 It wont accept a value if it already exists in that column of the table.